MV Asterix: Acquisition

+Service

 In June and July 2018, Asterix, along with the Halifax-class frigates Vancouver and Ottawa, took part in RIMPAC 2018 around the Hawaiian Islands.
 The ship then joined HMCS Calgary in the Western Pacific, visiting Da Nang, Vietnam.
 Calgary and Asterix sailed in the South China Sea and were shadowed by a Chinese naval vessel.
 Asterix supported Calgary during the frigate's assignment enforcing United Nations resolutions against North Korea.
 After a year at sea, Asterix and Calgary returned to Canada at CFB Esquimalt on 18 December.

 On 6 February 2019, Regina and Asterix departed Esquimalt for Pacific operations with other nations' navies.
 On 18 February, a Cyclone helicopter from Regina was attempting to land on Asterix and was damaged in the operation.
 Asterix and the damaged Cyclone were redirected to Guam to undergo inspection.
 No damage was reported to Asterix, and following air tests of the repaired Cyclone, both ships resumed their deployment.
 In March 2019, Regina and Asterix parted ways, with Regina deployed to the Middle East as part of Operation Artemis.
 The vessel returned to Halifax on 26 August after 500 days at sea performing 197 refueling operations with 40 warships.

 In August 2020, Asterix was deployed to the Arctic as part of Operation Nanook along with Glace Bay and Ville de Québec from the Royal Canadian Navy and warships from the Danish, French, U.S. navies.
 In August 2022, it was announced that the Royal Canadian Navy's charter of the ship would be extended for at least a further two years with further options to renew the charter, or to purchase the ship, thereafter.
 In November 2022, the ship arrived at the Davie Shipyard for a one month maintenance period after which she would return to service.
+On 26 March 2023, Asterix and the frigate Montréal left Halifax on a deployment to the South China Sea and the Indo-Pacific region.
+The ships, joined by Ottawa, returned to Vancouver in December.
+In mid 2024, Asterix took part in the multi-national exercise RIMPAC 2024 along with the offshore patrol vessel Max Bernays and the frigate Vancouver.